CoreyCole/datastar/LLM_context/alpine.ai.md

 </div>
 ```

-#### DataStar Approach
+#### Datastar Approach

-With DataStar, the backend controls the UI transitions:
+With Datastar, the backend controls the UI transitions:

 ```html
 <!-- View Mode -->